danielmoreira/sciint/README.md

 Thus, the evaluation dataset consists of 303 figures along with their panels' bounding-box position.

-We organize the annotation in a [JSON](dataset_tasks/segmentation/figure-panel-segmentation.json) file that indicates for each selected figure (identified with its DOI), the position of the annotated panels as following:
+We organize the annotation in a [JSON](dataset_tasks/segmentation/figure-panel-segmentation.json) file that indicates for each selected figure (identified by its DOI) the position of each annotated panels, as following:

 ```
 <PAPER_DOI>: { # Article's Digital Object Identifier